Posted on behalf of Stephens, Anderson & Cummings on Feb 18, 2015 in Auto Accidents

 Two people were injured early this morning after a vehicle driving the wrong way in Haltom City struck another vehicle head on.

 The vehicle was traveling northbound in the southbound lanes of Airport Freeway at Minnis Drive at approximately 5 a.m. when it hit the other car.

 Both drivers were transported to John Peter Smith Hospital in Fort Worth.
 The driver who caused the accident is listed in serious condition.
 The driver who was struck had non-life threatening injuries and is expected to recover.
 Neither vehicle was carrying any other passenger.

 The crash is still under investigation.
 Airport Freeway, also known as Texas 121, was closed for approximately three hours as the accident was cleared.
 Authorities do not know why the driver was heading the wrong way down the highway, and neither of the drivers names have been released.

-The attorneys at Stephens, Anderson & Cummings express their condolences to the families of these two drivers, and hope that each recovers quickly.
+The car accident lawyers at Stephens, Anderson & Cummings express their condolences to the families of these two drivers, and hope that each recovers quickly.

 Head-on collisions are one of the most dangerous types of car accidents.
 The amount of force generated when two cars collide from opposite directions often leads to catastrophic injuries.

 If you have been involved in a head-on crash, you need experienced legal representation on your side, making sure you receive the compensation you need for medical bills and other expenses.
-The experienced Texas injury lawyers at Stephens, Anderson & Cummings can help you get the justice you deserve after an accident.
+The experienced Fort Worth personal injury attorneys at Stephens, Anderson & Cummings can help you get the justice you deserve after an accident.